emacsmirror/undo-fu/readme.rst

    This was added for users who prefer to explicitly activate this behavior.
    As ``keyboard-quit`` may be used for other reasons.
+``undo-fu-trim`` (``t``)
+   Remove undo-equiv-table entries consumed by redo.

+   Without this, undoing and redoing accumulates entries in the undo history, causing the number of steps to grow even though the buffer content is unchanged.

 Details